Alpine Essential Skills

 Sleeping arrangements are normally dormitory style bunkbeds (eg 6 people on the bottom, 6 on the top) with blankets or duvets.
 No sleeping bags are needed, rather a ‘sheet sleeping bag’ should be brought.
 The huts provide slippers for wearing around the hut.
 On this course we ask the hut guardians to provide a packed lunch for the team each day.

-We meet on Sunday evening to go through the weather/conditions and plan for the week.
+We meet in the evening with your guide to go through the weather, conditions and plan for the week.

 Traverse the glacial Vallee blanche from the Aig du Midi to Pt Helbronner.
 Overnight in the

 Torino hut.
-A day looking at glacier travel skills and crevasse rescue.
+A day looking at glacier travel skills and crevasse rescue techniques.

 Climb the Tour Ronde and overnight in the Cosmiques hut.
 Putting all the skills in practice!